DarkStarStrix/QSolvers/Writerside/topics/starter-topic.md

 r = np.linspace(0, 20, 100)  # Radial distance array

 # Define the radial part of the Hamiltonian
-# a is the annihilation operator
+# an is the annihilation operator
 a = destroy(N)
 # H is the Hamiltonian of the system
 H = -0.5 * a.dag() * a + Z / a0 * (a + a.dag())